 The Bottom Line

 Many studies have examined injury rates on artificial turf versus grass.
-In many cases, injury rates are greater on turf.
+In many cases, injury rates are greater on artificial turf.
 Injuries are not the only risks associated with artificial turf.
 There are also concerns regarding the chemicals that can be found in artificial turf infill.
-These small rubber pieces are used not only for sports fields but playgrounds as well, putting young children at risk of harmful side effects.
-To learn more about the harms associated with turf, you can check out some of our related articles listed below.
+Infill varies, with greater concerns about rubber mulch, silica, and other infill that breaks down to particulate matter that can get into the lungs.
+These infills may be used for sports fields as well as playgrounds, putting young children at risk of harmful side effects.
+To learn more about the harms associated with artificial turf, you can check out some of our related articles listed below.